Puzzle 2: Zip

 ...

-💡 Note: Notice how we’re now managing three arrays (a, b, out) in our kernel.
+💡 Note: Notice how we’re now managing three arrays (a, b, output) in our kernel.
 As we progress to more complex operations, managing multiple array accesses will become increasingly challenging.

 Code to complete